19hours/sg-statutes/Acts/Agency for Science, Technology and Research Act.md

 (7) The Agency may act notwithstanding any vacancy in its membership.

-(8) Subject to the provisions of this Act, the Agency may make rules to regulate its own procedure generally, and, in particular, the holding of meetings, the notice to be given of such meetings, the proceedings thereat, the keeping of minutes and the custody, production and inspection of such minutes.
+(8) Subject to the provisions of this Act and the Public Sector (Governance) Act 2018, the Agency may make rules to regulate its own procedure generally, and, in particular, the holding of meetings, the notice to be given of such meetings, the proceedings thereat, the keeping of minutes and the custody, production and inspection of such minutes.

+[Act 5 of 2018 wef 01/04/2018]

 Validity of acts